-Grade changes
+2. Grade changes

 If your grades from a quarter in which you were placed on suspension or warning change, please notify us by completing a grade change notification form.
 We will review the change and adjust your status accordingly.
-A letter will be sent detailing any changes to your status.
+Any changes to awards will result in an updated award letter via email or mail.

-Complete a Quarter on your own
+3. Complete a Quarter on your own